sec-fortress/Practical-Ethical-Hacking-Notes/New Capstone/Blackpearl VM.md

 ![](https://i.imgur.com/LyQqTDI.png)

-Enumerating this version gives an `# (Unauthenticated) Remote Code Execution` , i also did a directory bruteforce just to be sure on `http://blackpearl.tcm/navigate` and got alot of entries
+Enumerating this version gives an `# (Unauthenticated) Remote Code Execution` , i also did a directory bruteforce just to be sure on `http://blackpearl.tcm/navigate` and got alot of entries, Nothing seems to be giving good vibes except the `/login.php`

 ![](https://i.imgur.com/hGci25k.png)